Video Viennese desk

 Worth knowing:

-Both the worm drive in the crank mechanism and the louvre lock with hinged front are characteristic of Karl Schmidt's furniture designs.
+Both the worm drive in the crank mechanism and the louvre lock with hinged front later became characteristic of furniture designs by Karl Schmidt.
 Production in his workshop therefore seems obvious.

 The fact that this desk is a model that was produced in small series - in slightly varying versions - also suggests that it was made in this highly specialised workshop.